SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Experiments

 \subsection{Ablation Studies}

+In the following section, we present ablation studies that analyze (1) the effect of individual components and (2) the effect of the full loss.
+Additional ablations are provided in Supplementary material. \cam{Specifically, we analyze our physically grounded view selection algorithm in Suppl.~\Sref{Supp:ablation_prefiltering} and the uncertainty-guided residual learning in Suppl.~\Sref{Supp:ablation_residual} .
+In Suppl.~\Sref{Supp:Ablation_robust} , we further study robustness to correspondence noise, the hash-encoding size, and selected view-count. }

-\paragraph{Effect of individual components} The ablation study in \Tref{table:ablation} highlights the contributions of each component in our proposed SA-ResGS framework.
-Incorporating residual learning (ResGS) alone improves reconstruction stability, particularly in ambiguous or sparse regions ($^{\ddagger}$+ResGS).
-However, it shows limitations when view selection remains uncontrolled ($^{\dagger}$+ResGS), indicating that training improvements alone are insufficient, especially under high computational uncertainty quantification errors.
-As shown in Sec.~\ref{subsec:uncertainty_est}, our training module effectively aligns predicted uncertainty with actual losses, yet purely uncertainty-driven view selection strategies remain vulnerable to bias from internal learning dynamics.
+\paragraph{Effect of individual components} \kjs{ The ablation study in \Tref{table:ablation} highlights the individual and synergistic contributions of our proposed SA-ResGS framework.
+While residual learning (ResGS) alone improves reconstruction quality under a fixed baseline view sequence ($^\ddagger$+ResGS), its gains are attenuated when combined with purely dynamic selection ($^\dagger$+ResGS). } This indicates that training improvements alone are insufficient, especially under large uncertainty quantification errors.
+As shown in Sec.~\ref{subsec:uncertainty_est}, our training module effectively aligns predicted uncertainty with actual errors, yet purely uncertainty-driven view selection remains vulnerable to biases from internal learning dynamics.